Port of Spain Entry Requirements

 Prohibited Items

-- Counterfeit currency and goods - including pirated media and fake branded merchandise
+- Counterfeit currency and pirated media, immediate confiscation and fines

 Restricted Items